 “Having a say in the values and running of the practice imparts a real responsibility to engage, which gives me great motivation to make sure that the work we are doing and the direction we are going reflect both my values, and the shared values that have been set out by the practice.”– Euan Mackenzie, senior architectural technician

-Tenacious – We are determined and stick to our guns.
-We set our sights on ambitious goals and don’t stop until we’ve achieved them.
+Brave – We don’t shy away from any challenge aligned with our purpose because we set our sights on ambitious goals and don’t stop until we have achieved them

-Emotional – We care deeply about the work we do and embrace the emotion that comes with caring.
-We’re invested in the impact our work has on people and the planet.
+Empathetic – We care deeply about what we do and the people it is for, that is why we see the world through the eyes of others, and are invested in the impact our work has on people and planet